0xFA11/GameNetworkingResources/README.md

 - Game Developers Conference
   - [2000 / Half-Life and Team Fortress Networking](https://www.gdcvault.com/play/1016642/Half-Life-and-Team-Fortress) - Game networking in details by Yahn Bernier from Valve.
   - [2010 / Building the Server Software for ELIMINATE](http://www.gdcvault.com/play/1012368/Building-the-Server-Software-for) - Talk by Stephen Detwiler and James Marr from ngmoco:).
-  - [2010 / The Server Technology of EVE Online](http://www.gdcvault.com/play/1014031/The-Server-Technology-of-EVE) - 300K Players in One World by Kristjan Jonsson from CCP Games.
   - [2011 / Crysis 2 Multiplayer](http://www.gdcvault.com/play/1014886/Crysis-2-Multiplayer-A-Programmer) - A Programmer's Postmortem by Peter Hall from Crytek.
   - [2011 / I Shot You First](http://www.gdcvault.com/play/1014345/I-Shot-You-First-Networking) - Gameplay networking in Halo: Reach by David Aldridge from Bungie.
   - [2012 / Writing Server and Network Code for Your Online Game](http://www.gdcvault.com/play/1015609/Writing-Server-and-Network-Code) - Talk by Patrick Wyatt from En Masse Ent.